Understanding GIST Planning and Its Applications

 Advantages of GIST Planning

-Everything has its pros and cons, and although the concept that is underlying GIST planning isn’t groundbreaking, it still has certain advantages that we will cover below.
+Everything has its pros and cons, and although the concept that underlies GIST planning isn’t groundbreaking, it still has certain advantages that we will cover below.

 • Continuance of evaluation: GIST fosters a culture of ongoing criticism rather than becoming entangled and committed to lengthy initiatives with little knowledge of their ultimate value.
 Losers can be discarded in favor of trying something different by regularly monitoring an idea’s effectiveness.
 When every concept is up for debate, no one’s ego is injured, and no one gets their feelings hurt.